Vyral/nick-shivers/_posts/2021-11-11-whats-going-on-in-portland-real-estate.md

 date: 2021-11-11 14:22:00
 tags:
     - Market Update
-excerpt: Here’s everything you need to know about Portland’s real estate market.
+excerpt: Here’s what you need to know about Portland’s real estate market.
 enclosure: >-
     https://vyralmarketing.s3.amazonaws.com/Nick+Shivers/2021/What%E2%80%99s+Going+On+In+Portland+Real+Estate_.mp4
 pullquote: